 Phase 2: Ask Your Customers (The Highest ROI Activity in CRO)

-User research is the secret weapon of low-traffic CRO.
-With small volume, you can’t rely on patterns — but you can talk to 5–10 people and get more actionable insight than 10,000 heatmap sessions.
+Talking to customers is the single highest-ROI CRO activity available to a low-traffic site.
+With small volume, you can’t rely on statistical patterns — but 5–10 real conversations will surface more actionable insight than 10,000 heatmap sessions.

 Three methods, ranked by impact: